banditasingh/DSA/README.md

-working on SDE sheet from gfg
+working on SDE sheet from gfg.